Characters: RWBY Team JNPR

 - Nice Job Breaking It, Hero: Yes, Pyrrha did bring Jaune up to the roof to help him deal with his problems.
 Unfortunately, said roof was above Cardin's dorm room.

-- No Guy Wants an Amazon: Implied in Vol.2 Episode 5, when Jaune tells her she must have men falling over themselves to ask her to the dance.
+- No Guy Wants an Amazon: Implied in "Extracurricular", when Jaune tells her she must have men falling over themselves to ask her to the dance.
 Her expression suggests otherwise.
-In Episode 7 of the same volume, she reveals that the reason why she has no partner to the dance is that she is such an ace that nobody sees themselves as able to live up to her standards, and can't treat her as their equal to dance with.
+Later in "Dance Dance Infiltration", she reveals that the reason why she has no partner to the dance is that she is such an ace that nobody sees themselves as able to live up to her standards, and can't treat her as their equal to dance with.

 - Opera Gloves: Her left glove also has a gauntlet for holding her shield.